NegruGeorge/ClujRideFarm/README.md

 ==============
 I made this project when I learned how blockchain dev works ( how to work with solidity, truffle, web3 and metamask)

-This is a site where you can stake LEU token and if you wait enaugh you will be rewarded CBK tokens ( a token that allow you to take free bike rides in Cluj-Napoca )
+This is a site where you can stake LEU token and if you wait enaugh you will be rewarded CBK tokens ('CBikeToken a token that allow you to take free bike rides in Cluj-Napoca )

 (credits)
 learned to make the app + solidity from Dapp Univesrity: https://www.youtube.com/channel/UCY0xL8V6NzzFcwzHCgB8orQ